 Completely unauthenticated email leaving your IP address could indicate account or system compromise or a lapse in best practice for legitimate senders.
 Senders should review their DKIM and SPF and update accordingly.
 If your ESP manages this for you, we recommend reaching out to them directly.

-I was on the Reputation Network Blacklist (RNBL).
+I was on the Reputation Network Blocklist (RNBL).
 Will I also be listed on the Return Path Blocklist?

 With different data sets and listing methodologies, an IP may or may not qualify for both lists.
 If you delisted your IP address(es) on one list, you are delisted on both lists.
 Additionally, the RNBL will officially sunset July 25th.

-The RPBL is replacing the Reputation Network Blacklist (RNBL).
+The RPBL is replacing the Reputation Network Blocklist (RNBL).
 What's changing?

 There is very little IP-listing overlap between the RPBL and the RNBL because they are generated from different data sources.
 Important changes include new data sources and new listing criteria.

-Will the RPBL affect the blacklist tile in the Return Path Platform and Partner Platform?
+Will the RPBL affect the blocklist tile in the Return Path Platform and Partner Platform?